glossary for the Magna Carta, 1215

 Division into three parts, tripartition. (rare)

-Russet a coarse, home-spun cloth much used by the peasantry, possible hemp.
+Russet A coarse, home-spun cloth much used by the peasantry, possibly made from hemp.
 [Article 35]

 Serjeanty A form of feudal tenure on condition of rendering some specified personal service to the king.
 Sergeanty was distinguished as grand and petit (or petty) serjeanty.
 Grand serjeanty obliges the tenant to a service touching the defence of the country, such as acting as marshal, putting an army in the field, or finding a horseman and his equipment for the army; while petit (small) serjeanty binds the tenant to a service amounting to half a mark or less, such a carrying to the king a bag, a brooch, an arrow, or a bow without string, etc. [Article 37]